fabioz/Pydev/plugins/com.python.pydev.docs/new_homepage/manual_101_project_conf2.rst

 its nature to it).

-You may see which Python information your project has by going to the navigator (it must be the navigator and not the package explorer), rigth-clicking the project you want info on and selecting 'properties':
+You may see which Python information your project has by going to the Pydev Package Explorer, rigth-clicking the project you want info on and selecting 'properties' (or pressing Alt+Enter with the project selected):

 .. image:: images/navigator_rigth_click.png
    :class: snap
    :align: center

-The project properties allow you to see the **source folders** and the **external source folders** that will be added to your **pythonpath**.
-The external source folders are useful if you have some external library or compiled extension that is used solely for one project, so that you don't have to add it to the system pythonpath, however, the information on such folders works as the system information works, it is gathered once and then 'set in stone', so, if you will change it, it is reccommended that you create a project for it and make a project reference to that project.
+The project properties allow you to see the **source folders** and the **external source folders** that will be added to your **PYTHONPATH**.

+The external source folders are useful if you have some external library or compiled extension that is used solely for one project, so that you don't have to add it to the system PYTHONPATH, however, the information on such folders works as the system information works, it is gathered once and then 'set in stone', so, if you will change it, it is recommended that you create a project for it and make a project reference to that project.